laravelcompany/laravelcompany.com/README.md

-# Laravel Company - Laravel Agency Website
+# Laravel Agency

-Introducing "Laravel Company" - a stunning and versatile Astro theme designed for digital marketing agencies.
+Introducing "Laravel Agency" - a stunning and versatile Astro theme designed for digital marketing agencies.
+We specialize in delivering custom Laravel applications that help businesses grow and succeed online.
+If you are looking for Laravel developers in the UK?
+Our team of skilled Laravel developers delivers tailored web solutions, from consulting and design to full project management.
+We specialize in creating robust Laravel applications at affordable rates starting from £25 per hour.

+## Features
 Built with clean, modern aesthetics and leveraging the power of Astro and Tailwind, Positivus empowers you to craft a captivating website that showcases your agency's expertise and fosters trust with potential clients.

 [![Static Badge](https://img.shields.io/badge/UI%2FUX-Olga-blue)](https://www.figma.com/@olgaaverchenko) [![View Demo](https://img.shields.io/badge/Develop-Manul_Thanura-red)](https://lk.linkedin.com/in/manulthanura)